oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 **Token type** is a specific token represented by its ID.
 Non-fungible tokens can be represented as ID ranges. **Owner** - Tezos address which can hold tokens.
 **Operator** - Tezos address which initiates token transfer operation.
-**Operator** must be approved to manage all tokens held by the owner to make a transfer from the owner account.
+**Operator** MUST be approved to manage all tokens held by the owner to make a transfer from the owner account.

 The destination address for a token transfer operation MUST implement the `multi_token_receiver`